 She will look outside and see that it isn’t raining right when she is leaving for work.
 Maybe I’m being overly protective.
 I’ve stopped alerting her to subway delays because she has the NYMTA app which provides notice of delays and cancellations!

 I may well be an annoying parent who does too much.
 But I also know other parents who will drive eight hours or so round-trip when their adult children want to come home for a weekend.

 And certainly, here in New York, countless parents allow their kids to “store” their possessions in their old rooms because they live in small apartments without enough college space for all their stuff.

 Do you think that parenting stops when our kids become adults?
 Are we at fault by doing too much for them so they become accustomed to letting us manage their responsibilities?
-Should I go cold-turkey and let my daughter sink or swim on her own?
+Should we go cold-turkey and let our grown up children sink or swim on their own?
 Are there any half-way measures that work?
 Please share your thoughts and experiences below!